-Cassandra is a NoSQL database which is peer to peer distributed database.
+Cassandra is a NoSQL database that is a peer-to-peer distributed database.
 It runs on a cluster that has homogenous nodes.
 It is made in such a way that it can handle large volumes of data.
-With handling this data it should also be capable of providing a high capability.
+With handling this data, it should also be capable of providing a high capability.
 Cassandra provides high throughout when it comes to read and write operations.
-The architecture of Cassandra cluster does not have any masters, slaves or any specific leaders.
-By using this way it makes sure there is no single point of failure.
+The architecture of the Cassandra cluster does not have any masters, slaves or any specific leaders.
+By using this way, it makes sure there is no single point of failure.
 Let us have a look at the architecture in detail.

 Key Structures in Cassandra

 These are the following key structures in Cassandra:

 - Node – This is where the data is stored.
 It is the most basic component of Cassandra.
 It can be thought of as a single server in a rack.
 It ensures that there is no single point of failure.

 - Data Center – A data center is a collection of nodes.
 This can be either a physical one or a virtual one.
 Depending upon the workload, data centers are divided and chosen.
 The replication factor is decided on the basis of the data center.
 Depending on this replication factor, data can be written to different data centers.

 - Cluster – Cluster comprises one or more data centers.
 Clusters usually span on different physical locations.

 In addition to these, the other components which play a part in Cassandra are as below.